 Avoiding your phone before your morning meditation routine can really set your day up to be more responsive instead of reactive.

-So do yourself the favor of keeping your phone in airplane mode.
+So do yourself the favour of keeping your phone in airplane mode.
 Acknowledge that this time is for you and for your connection to yourself.
 Give yourself this gift.

 This opportunity to really enjoy your mornings.